 A golden parachute is a contract between the company and their employees usually the top management that the latter will receive significant benefits such as cash bonuses, medical benefits, stock options, severance pay, retirement package, etc. if their employment in the company is terminated due to any Corporate restructuring activity.

-“Marissa Mayer will make over $44 million if Verizon fires her”- quoted the Business Insider few months back.
+“Marissa Mayer will make over $44 million if Verizon fires her”- quoted the Business Insider a few months back.
 CEO Marissa Mayer became the subject of widespread speculation for reasons other than her performance at Yahoo!
-Ever since Verizon agreed to buy the internet giant, industry has been abuzz with the exorbitant Golden Parachute that Marissa would be flying with in case the former decides to terminate her.
+Ever since Verizon agreed to buy the internet giant, the industry has been abuzz with the exorbitant Golden Parachute that Marissa would be flying within case the former decides to terminate her.

 source: Yahoo Schedule 14A

-The history of Golden Parachute dates back to 1961, when Charles C. Tillinghast Jr.of Trans World Airlines became its first recipient.
+It dates back to 1961 when Charles C. Tillinghast Jr.of Trans World Airlines became its first recipient.
 It is said that amidst the tug of war to push off Howard Hughes, Tillinghast Jr was offered a generous Golden Parachute in case Hughes gained control of the company and fired Tillinghast.
-However, the tide of events was different and Charles C. Tillinghast Jr. continued in the company for fifteen more year.
+However, the tide of events was different, and Charles C. Tillinghast Jr. continued in the company for fifteen more years.
 Amusingly, he also never collected the parachute.

 The name “Golden Parachute” is used to denote the soft and safe landing of the terminated executive with monetary benefits way above the usual severance packages.